 Year two (and above)

 When visiting Pine Rivers Heritage Museum, your year two students and supporting adults will discover the world of colonial Australia.
 Students will experience life in the 1890’s as they explore early modes of transport, do the washing, and experience an 1890’s classroom.

 From beeswax to copy books, good manners and beyond, the experience of the old school classroom is sure to delight students and teachers alike!
 While seated in wooden rows, students will be guided through an in-class exploration of exactly what it was like to be a student in 1890s Australia.

 Through the wringer will have students reeling with the truths of the hardships once faced in days past.
 Up to their elbows in water, students will learn just how tough the weekly laundry was for so many.
 From mangles to dolly pegs, washboards to coppers, the ease of modern-day life will be highlighted throughout this soap-suds-soaked peek into the past.

 When you need something delivered in your neighbourhood, who are you going to call?
 Cartwright Wagons & Carriages!
-Students will be put through their paces by the Cartwright family as they vie for the coveted position of apprentice wagon builder.
-Students will work in teams to construct a real wooden cart and then it’s a race to get them to market full of the week’s produce.
-Students will have fun dressing up, herding ‘goats’ and gain a deep understanding of colonial transportation.
+Students will work in teams and use a real wooden goat cart as they race to get the week’s produce to the market.
+Students will have fun dressing up, herding ‘goats’, and gain a deep understanding of colonial transportation.
 It’s sure to be bleating good time for all!

 Resources for schools